km16/vba_examples/README.md

 ## info

-these macros served as part of our team's final project during excel week
+These macros served as part of our team's final project during excel week.

-the project's purpose is to give new students a bit of an insight into the world of excel macros
+The project's purpose is to give new students a bit of an insight into the world of excel macros and what you can do with 'em.

-i'm still proud of the fact that i was able to write vba without violently throwing up
+Note to self: Still proud of the fact that I was able to write this much VBA without feeling nauseous.